dhis2/hacktoberfest/README.md

 Keep an eye on the issues list, there will be more added later.

-In the meantime, you can find a [list of Jira isses labeled as potential Hacktoberfest issues here](https://dhis2.atlassian.net/issues/?jql=labels%20%3D%20%22hacktoberfest%22)
+In the meantime, you can find a [list of Jira issues labeled as potential Hacktoberfest issues here](https://dhis2.atlassian.net/issues/?jql=labels%20%3D%20%22hacktoberfest%22)

 ## Repositories
 Participating repositories (check back for more later) and the languages they use: